ekut-es/pycachegen/README.md

 ## Creating a Cache Wrapper

-The `CacheWrapper` class can generate a top level module containing an arbitrary number of caches in a linear hierarchy as well as a simple data memory.
+The `CacheWrapper` class can generate a top-level module containing an arbitrary number of caches in a linear hierarchy as well as a simple data memory.
 It also supports multiple ports using an arbiter.
 See the internal documentation of the `CacheWrapper`, `CacheConfig` and `MemoryConfig` classes for more information.

 The cache wrapper has one memory interface (see section *Memory Interface*) per port.
 Each signal is prefixed with `fe_x__`, *x* being the respective port index.
 It also has one signal `hit_o_x` per port, indicating whether the request yielded a hit or a miss.

 Note that multiple ports get generated using an arbiter.
 This arbiter includes input buffers, meaning that requests can be issued even while the cache is busy from a request of another port.
 The arbiter also includes output buffers, meaning that requests from other ports also won't affect outgoing signals of the other ports.

-`src/pycachegen/export.py` shows an example on how to configure a `CacheWrapper`.
+`example_usage.py` shows an example on how to configure a `CacheWrapper`.
 It also shows how to generate the Verilog code for a module (this can be done similarly for other modules like the `Cache`).

 ## Creating only a Cache